camlp5/camlp5/doc/rst/commands.rst

    ``mkcamlp5``
       creates camlp5 executables with almost the same options than ocamlmktop.
-The interfaces to be visible must be explicitly added in the command line as ".cmi" files.
-For example, how to add the the OCaml module "str":
+The interfaces to be visible must be explicitly added in the command line as ".cmi" files. ``mkcamlp5`` is a wrapper around ``ocamlfind``, and typically arguments to ocamlfind are passed-thru.
+      So for instance, to add the OCaml module "str":
-      "``mkcamlp5 -custom str.cmi str.cma     -cclib -lstr -o camlp5str``"
+      "``mkcamlp5 -package camlp5,str str.cmi -o camlp5str``"
    ``mkcamlp5.opt``
-      creates camlp5 executables like ``mkcamlp5``, except that it is in native code, therefore faster, but not extensible; the added kits must be cmx or cmxa files
+      creates camlp5 executables like ``mkcamlp5``, except that it is in native code, therefore faster, but not extensible; the added kits must be ocamlfind packages (or cmx or cmxa files)

    .. rubric:: Environment variable
       :name: environment-variable